4.1 Explain the term confidentiality

 • Trust and Relationship Building: Maintaining confidentiality helps to build trust between the caregiver and the care recipient.
 It reassures individuals that their personal information will not be misused or shared without consent.

-• Boundaries of Confidentiality: While confidentiality is crucial, there are some exceptions where information may need to be shared without consent.
+• Boundaries of Confidentiality: While confidentiality is important, there are some exceptions where information may need to be shared without consent.
 For instance, if there is a risk of serious harm either to the individual or others, if there is a legal requirement to disclose information, or if safeguarding issues arise.

 • Informed Consent: Wherever possible, individuals should be informed and provide consent as to how their information will be used and who it will be shared with.
 This process should be transparent to ensure individuals are aware of their rights and how their information is handled.